Technical Risk Management and Decision Analysis — Introduction and Fundamental Principles

 7. Conclusion

-It is up to every team or organization to decide which level of risk management rigour best applies in their specific context.
+It is up to every team or organisation to decide which level of risk management rigour best applies in their specific context.
 This should not be difficult once you have the necessary tools in your pocket.